mdagois/gbtools/gbbs/README.md

 Rules execute in parallel when `make` is invoked with the `-j<N>` option.
 There is one notable exception though.
-`clean` type rules delete directories, so they cannot safely be run at the same time as `build` rules.
+Rules of the `clean` type delete directories, so they cannot safely be run at the same time as `build` rules.
 So, `make -j8 clean all` will be forcibly executed as `make clean all` (i.e. not parallel).
 It is recommended to execute both rules separately, i.e. `make clean` first, then `make -j8 all`.